 They are like the fastest runners in a race.

 If you have these pages on your website, they will get to the finish line (rank on Google) first and make you money faster.

-That’s why it’s so important to focus on SEO low-hanging fruit – they can help you run the race faster and get rewarded more quickly!
+That’s why focusing on SEO low-hanging fruit is essential – they can help you run the race faster and get rewarded more quickly!

 Start Attracting Better Customers

 SEO is like giving your business a super-powered push so many people can find it online.